freifunkMUC/nodelist/README.md

 - [ ] Freifunk design
 - [ ] Use JS Modules
 - [ ] Make default visibility of columns configurable
+- [ ] Better solution for About button workaround

 ## Contribute